purcelllj/ExpressMongoTodos/README.md

 # ExpressMongoTodos
-This is a todo app built with express.js and Mongodb
+This is a simple todo app
+##### Built with:
+1. Express.js
+2. Mongodb
+3. EJS templating
+4. mLab - deployed db to mlab aws storage for dev